On this page

 The increased adoption of the open-source query language GraphQL demonstrates how developers are moving away from REST-based APIs to a specification that is faster and more efficient.
 While this provides a better experience for both developers and the end-users, GraphQL is still subject to OWASP API Top 10 attacks, as well as GraphQL-specific exploits.

 The Fastly Next-Gen WAF offers coverage that blocks OWASP-style injection attacks, denial of service attacks, and other vulnerabilities that can target GraphQL APIs.
 GraphQL Inspection gives your teams the ability to adopt newer technologies without taking on additional application security risk.
-With over 90% of customers in full blocking mode, we provide comprehensive API protection that doesn’t break your application or block legitimate requests.
+With almost 90% of customers in full blocking mode, we provide comprehensive API protection that doesn’t break your application or block legitimate requests.

 Increased API attack visibility and coverage